There are the following major fundamentals in Java:-

 • Since there are a large number of languages in the world, therefore a large character set is required and 8 bits, are not sufficient.
 Therefore, this 16-bit character set fulfills the need.
 Thus, in Java char is a 16-bit type.

-Data Types
+Data Types in Java

 • In most of the other programming languages, the format and size of primitive data types depend on the platform/operating system or processor on which a code is running.
-But in Java programming language, the size and format of its primitive data types are specified.
+However, in Java programming language, the size and format of its primitive data types are specified.
 So we need not worry about the system dependencies while using Java primitive data types.
 This makes Java programs easily portable on any machine architecture.

-Primitive Data Types
+Primitive Data Types in Java

 Major Category